MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/microsoft-365-vpn-split-tunnel.md

 >- For information about how to configure Stream and live events in VPN environments, see [Special considerations for Stream and live events in VPN environments](microsoft-365-vpn-stream-and-live-events.md).
 >- For information about optimizing Microsoft 365 worldwide tenant performance for users in China, see [Microsoft 365 performance optimization for China users](microsoft-365-networking-china.md).

-For many years, enterprises have been using VPNs to support remote experiences for their users.
+Enterprises have traditionally used VPNs to support secure remote experiences for their users.
 While core workloads remained on-premises, a VPN from the remote client routed through a datacenter on the corporate network was the primary method for remote users to access corporate resources.
 To safeguard these connections, enterprises build layers of network security solutions along the VPN paths.
 This security was built to protect internal infrastructure and to safeguard mobile browsing of external web sites by rerouting traffic into the VPN and then out through the on-premises Internet perimeter.
 VPNs, network perimeters, and associated security infrastructure were often purpose-built and scaled for a defined volume of traffic, typically with most connectivity being initiated from within the corporate network, and most of it staying within the internal network boundaries.

 For quite some time, VPN models where all connections from the remote user device are routed back into the on-premises network (known as _forced tunneling_) were largely sustainable as long as the concurrent scale of remote users was modest and the traffic volumes traversing VPN were low.
 Some customers continued to use VPN force tunneling as the status quo even after their applications moved from inside the corporate perimeter to public SaaS clouds.